Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

 \subsubsection{Tool and Symbolic Guardrail Implementation}

-For both $\tau^2$-Bench and CAR-bench, we use the tool implementations provided with the original benchmark as the \textit{``baseline''} condition.
-For the experimental \textit{``guardrail''} condition, we copy these tool implementations and add symbolic guardrails for all enforceable requirements, as shown in Figure~\ref{fig:symbolic_guardrails}.
-For guardrails that require changes on the agent side, such as user confirmation, we implement the logic in the agent and control its behavior using metadata in MCP.
+For $\tau^2$-Bench and CAR-bench, we use the tool implementations released with each benchmark as the \textit{baseline} condition, wrapping them with symbolic guardrails for all enforceable requirements to form the \textit{guardrail} condition (\figurename~\ref{fig:symbolic_guardrails}).

-For MedAgentBench, we add the generated policy to the system prompt and consider three tool conditions.
-In the original benchmark, the agent interacts with the environment through raw GET and POST requests and is expected to construct REST requests freely.
-For the \textit{``raw''} condition, we create an MCP server that exposes generic GET and POST tools.
-As an additional \textit{``baseline''} condition, we create an MCP server with eight individual tools, one for each HTTP endpoint described in the original MedAgentBench.
-Finally, we create a copy of the latter MCP server and implement symbolic guardrails for 23 requirements, yielding the \textit{``guardrail''} condition.
-These 23 come from the 34 requirements we judged enforceable: 1 was already implemented in the benchmark, and 10 would require substantial medical domain knowledge that could likely be enumerated by an expert but was not readily available to us, such as appropriate dosage units for different medications.
+For MedAgentBench, we implement three tool conditions: (1) the \textit{raw} condition uses an MCP server exposing generic GET and POST tools, mirroring the original benchmark design in which the agent constructs HTTP requests autonomously; (2) the \textit{baseline} condition uses an MCP server with eight tools, one per HTTP endpoint in the original benchmark; and (3) the \textit{guardrail} condition wraps the eight-tool baseline with symbolic guardrails for 23 enforceable requirements, drawn from the 34 classified as enforceable in Study 2.
+Of the remaining 11, one was already implemented in the benchmark; the other ten require substantial medical domain knowledge an expert could enumerate but was not available to us, such as appropriate dosage units for different medications.